domainus/sunshine-bazzite-script/README.md

 - `setup_startup_failsafe_service.sh` — optional; installs a per-user systemd service that runs `fix_displays.sh` on login to recover if only the prep ran.
 - `wake_on_lan_fix_nvidia.sh` — installs a systemd resume hook (`nvidia-display-wake.service`) that wakes NVIDIA displays after suspend.
 Supports `--mode=loginctl|xset|kscreen`.
 - `uninstall_wake_on_lan_fix_nvidia.sh` — removes the `nvidia-display-wake.service` resume hook.
+- `nvidia-resume-fix.sh` — installs a KDE Wayland resume fix script at `/usr/local/bin/kde-wayland-fix-resume` and wires it to `systemd-suspend.service` via an override.
+Prompts for your output and mode.
 - `uninstall.sh` — modular uninstaller with flags for the EDID patch, Sunshine helper scripts/wake unit, streamer autologin hooks, and the failsafe service.
 Supports `--all`, `--dry-run`, and `--target-user`.

 ## Requirements